Tournament Rules

 If the game ends with a tie (which is extremely unlikely), then the the starting player loses automatically.
 The same is done with the losing players of the semifinals – they play off which player will take place 3.

-In all games chess-clocks will be used.
+The standard Carcassonne box is used for all games.
+Also in all games chess-clocks will be used.
 Each player may take up to 15 minutes for his own game - if he uses up all his time, then the player loses.
 The player activates the other player’s clock as soon as he finishes his move - this means AFTER he calculated the points (own and from the opponent).
 Tiles are set finally as soon as a player let them go - players are not allowed to change their decision of placement of tiles (and of course meeples) after they let them go.

 Explanation Swiss system: